 One Trilogy to Rule them All

 We follow the journey of Frodo as he and Sam venture into Mordor to destroy the ring of power, while the fellowship helps distract Sauron.
-There are slight variations from the original storyline in the books and this makes the plot a lot more interesting.
+There are slight variations from the original storyline in the books and this makes the plot a lot more interesting for modern audiences.

 This is one of those perfect marathon movies for movie nights with friends.
-The only suggestion would be to play the highest film resolution possible to truly grasp the beauty of this artistic epic as everyone settles in to enjoy the epic battle between good and evil.
+The only suggestion would be to play the uncut versions on the highest resolution possible to truly grasp the beauty of this artistic epic as everyone settles in to enjoy the epic battle between good and evil.

 “But you’re wrong if you think that the joy of life comes principally from human relationships.
 God’s placed it all around us.
 It’s in everything.
 It’s in anything we can experience.
 People just need to change the way they look at those things”